qwertywelch/StarWarsDemo/StarWarsDemo/README.md

 * Accent color set to yellow.
 * Navigation bar title font set to custom font "StarJedi".
 * Space image set as navigation bar's background (when not transparent).
+* The "opening crawl text" is displayed in the "Franklin Gotchic - Demi" font, justified aligned, and yellow, just like in the films.

 The app's icon features Jar Jar Binks who appeared in the Star Wars prequel trilogy, and my last name Welch.